 - 1 cup water

-- Set a large skillet over medium-high heat.
-When the skillet is hot, add the chicken thigh, skin side down.
+- Set a large skillet or saute pan over medium-high heat.
+When the pan is hot, add the chicken thigh, skin side down.
 Leave the chicken alone until you get a good sear on the skin side.

 - In the meantime, quickly whisk together the remaining ingredients except the ginger, garlic, and onion.

 - Once the chicken is browned on the skin side (it doesn’t have to be cooked through), flip them so that the skin side is now on top.
 Drain off the excess fat.

 - Scatter the julienned ginger and sliced garlic on top of the chicken and pour the seasoning mixture over the chicken.
 Reduce the heat to medium and close the lid.
 Forget it for about 20 minutes (see instructions in the post on how you need to give the stew a stir if you’re not using a heavy-bottomed pot).